On the Abel-N\"orlund-Voronoi summability and instability of rational maps: Motivation and main results

 \section{Motivation and main results}

 Let $Rat_d$ be the space of all rational maps $R$ of degree $d>0$ defined on the Riemann sphere $\bar{\C}$.
-The \textit{postcritical set} is
+Let $Crit(R)$ be the set of critical points of $R$.
+For $c\in Crit(R)$ the \textit{individual postcritical} set is The \textit{postcritical set} of $R$ is

-The \textit{Julia set} $J_R$ is the accumulation set of all repelling periodic cycles.
+The \textit{Julia set} $J(R)$ is the accumulation set of all repelling periodic cycles.
 A rational map $R$ is called \textit{hyperbolic} if the postcritical set does not intersect the Julia set.

 The Fatou conjecture states that hyperbolic rational maps of degree $d$ form an open and dense subset of $Rat_d$.
-According to Sullivan, a rational map $R\in Rat_d$ is called \textit{structurally stable} if there exists a neighborhood $U$ of $R$ in $Rat_d$ such that for every $Q$ in $U$ there is a quasiconformal conjugation between $R$ and $Q$.
-A theorem of Ma\~n\'e, Sad and Sullivan states that the set of structurally stable maps forms an open and dense subset of $Rat_d$ (see \cite{MSS}).
-Hence the Fatou conjecture can be restated in the following way.
+A rational map $R\in Rat_d$ is called \textit{structurally stable} if there exists a neighborhood $U$ of $R$ in $Rat_d$ such that for every $Q$ in $U$ there is a quasiconformal conjugation between $R$ and $Q$.
+A theorem of R. Ma\~n\'e, P. Sad, and D. Sullivan shows that the set of structurally stable maps forms an open and dense subset of $Rat_d$ (see \cite{MSS}).
+Hence the Fatou conjecture can be reformulated in the following way.

-\textit{If $R\in Rat_d$ has a critical point $c$ in the Julia set $ J_R$ then $R$ is not structurally stable map or, equivalently, is an unstable map.} Thus we are interested mostly in the study of orbits of critical points on the Julia set.
+\textit{If $R\in Rat_d$ has a critical point $c$ in the Julia set $J(R)$, then $R$ is not structurally stable or, equivalently, is an unstable map.}